You have the power to improve how you sound when you speak.

 And after so much time spent looking through and experimenting with other resources on your own, you may be feeling overwhelmed or even discouraged.

-You need structure and support.
+You need structure and consistent practice.
 I'd love the opportunity to guide you.

-I've developed this approach through years of coaching clients on how to improve their speech and reduce their accent.
+I've developed this approach through years of coaching clients on how to improve how they sound when speaking.

-I've included all the "secrets" I know so you can fine-tune your speaking and finally master English rhythm through stress.
+I've included all the "secrets" I know so you can fine-tune your accent and voice and finally master English rhythm and melody through stress.